How to Play Ladder Ball in the Yard (Rules and Scoring)

 3. After each bola is thrown, the round is over, and it’s time to add up the points.
 You’ll play as many rounds as needed until a player scores exactly 21 points.

-There are a few important things to note:
+Some important things to note:

 • Only bolas still hanging at the end of the round are counted.
 Players can, and often do, knock each other’s bolas off the rungs.
 This is allowed and part of the fun.